 It must have qualified people who understand the foot, with its different problems, and can identify them.
 Time should be given to examine feet and determine any particular characteristics.
 The atmosphere should be relaxed and comfortable in order for the customer to become informed as he makes his decision.

 An intelligent and personable staff member should be able to answer all questions and give explanations.
-A return policy should be available, since the shoe may feel good at first try, but reveal problems on the second try at home.
+A return policy should be available, since the shoe may feel good at the first try, but reveal problems on the second try at home.

 Alternatively, you can buy a couple different pairs online and send the models that don't fit back to the shop.
 This is more of a hit-or-miss option, but is not a bad idea, if you don't have access to a retail store near your home.